Joystream/community-repo/community-roadmap/tasks-for-1st-term.md

 #### 1. Testing Issues

 A [github project](https://github.com/orgs/Joystream/projects/55) has been created for the Builder group.
-Go ahead and take a look at the issues and give it a try.
+Go ahead and take a look at the testing issues and give it a try.

+There is an open question whether Council has access to the dashboard or not.
+If not, a new link will be provided asap.

 #### 2. Pioneer Development

+The Pioneer Development issues you can find in the sage GitHub spot as for [testing issues](https://github.com/orgs/Joystream/projects/55).

+There is an open question whether Council has access to the dashboard or not.
+If not, a new link will be provided asap.

-#### 3. Logging  - XXXXXXXXXXXXX
+#### 3. General development
-Each transaction `tx:n` performed by the Lead role key, successful or not, must be logged.

-This is not about the Council catching mistakes, but ensuring that the deployment is reproducible.
-Helpful for reviewing improvements, and lessons learned.

-#### 4. Errors   - XXXXXXXXXXXXX
-You must avoid the following

-##### 4.1 Permanent Data Object Loss - XXXXXXXXXXXXX
-A confirmed data object can no longer be recovered from storage nodes, despite not being deleted on chain.

-##### 4.2 Incorrect Reporting - XXXXXXXXXXXXX
-Whereas a failure to provide the storage specific report, or omission of certain values will simply cause a bad score, incorrect data will, if discovered, count as a catastrophic error.
+The General Development issues pretty similar to Pioneer Development, though they are not about Pioneer.
+Check here for the [tickets](https://github.com/orgs/Joystream/projects/56).

+There is an open question whether Council has access to the dashboard or not.
+If not, a new link will be provided asap.

-#### 5. Formally introduce Processes and Procedures  - XXXXXXXXXXXXX
+#### 4. Formally introduce Processes and Procedures
 Create and get approval from the Council (via proposal) for all significant Processes/Procedures/Standards your working group needs to function effectively.

-#### 6. Update Documentation - XXXXXXXXXXXXX
+#### 5. Update Documentation
 Review all sources of documentation related to the Working Group (such as Notion, Github, Handbook, etc.) and update any outdated information.

-#### 7. Maintain Storage system in public testnet  - XXXXXXXXXXXXX
+#### 6. Maintain Pioneer in public testnet
 Provide any assistance needed if JSG/BWG reach you for the help in public testnet.
 You can assign the same worker to hold nodes both for testnet and mainnet.

-#### 7. Provide reports   - XXXXXXXXXXXXX
+#### 7. Provide reports
 Submit your plan for the next term no later than 14400 blocks before the end of the current term.
 Please follow the specified [format](https://joystream.notion.site/Working-Group-Summary-976c881decb744b08c8f375a06807fa3).

-#### 8. Develop startegic plan  - XXXXXXXXXXXXX
+#### 8. Develop startegic plan
-Create an initial outline for your Working Group's strategic plan that covers more than one year period.
+Create an initial outline for builders working group's strategic plan that covers more than one year period.
 Please be as detailed as possible.

-#### 9. Intellectual property - XXXXXXXXXXXXX
+#### 9. Intellectual property

-Let's find out which intellectual property and digital assets will stay with JSG and which will be transferred to your WG.
+Let's find out which intellectual property and digital assets will stay with JSG and which will be transferred to builders WG.
 Prepare the list of such assets with their name, description and URLs.

 Some more questions on this: